Skip to main content

 This is sometimes called joint and several liability.

-Agreeing how things should be split will not end the joint and several liability but can help if there are disagreements further down the line.
+Agreeing how things should be split does not end joint and several liability but it can help if you disagree with the other joint tenants later on.

 Paying rent

-Only sign up to a joint tenancy if you are confident the other tenants will pay their rent.
+Only sign a joint tenancy agreement if you are confident the other tenants will pay their rent.
 This is because the landlord can ask any joint tenant to cover rent arrears.

 Damage to the property